anoopkcn/zenv/README.md

   deregister <name|id|.>   Removes an environment from the global registry.
                            The virtual environment files are NOT deleted.

+  rename <old|id> <new>    Renames an environment from 'old' to 'new'.
+                           Updates the registry, renames the virtual environment directory, updates generated scripts, and updates any associated Jupyter kernels.
+                           Preserves all configuration and metadata.

   validate [config]        Validates the configuration file.
 If no arguent provided it
                            will validate the 'zenv.json' file in the current directory.
                            Reports errors with line numbers and field names if found.